crazyyy/remont-cw.ru/wordpress/wp-content/plugins/facebook-button-plugin/readme.txt

 == Screenshots ==

 1. Plugin admin page.
-2. Plugin admin page: select display option.
-3. Displaying Facebook Button ater your post.
+2. Displaying Facebook Button after your post.
-4. Displaying Facebook Button in your post via the shortcode.
+3. Displaying Facebook Button in your post via the shortcode.

 == Changelog ==

+= V2.43 - 26.08.2015 =
+* New : Option to display the button in excerpt.

+= V2.42 - 24.08.2015 =
+* Update : We added buttons displaying for the excerpt.
+* Update : We updated all functionality for wordpress 4.3.

+= V2.41 - 16.07.2015 =
+* Update : Ability to use the current site language for Facebook buttons (Using Multilanguage by BestWebSoft).
+* Bugfix : We fixed the 'share' button displaying bug (when the shortcode is used).

+= V2.40 - 15.06.2015 =
+* New : Ability to restore settings to defaults.

+= V2.39 - 18.05.2015 =
+* Update : We updated option titles on the Settings page for the convenience of users.
+* Update : Scripts were placed into a separate js file.
+* Update : We updated all functionality for wordpress 4.2.2.

+= V2.38 - 23.04.2015 =
+* Update : Button styles are updated.
+* New : The Finnish language file is added to the plugin.

+= V2.37 - 31.03.2015 =
+* Update : We updated all functionality for wordpress 4.1.1.
+* Update : BWS plugins section is updated.

 = V2.36 - 05.01.2015 =
-* NEW : Ability to "Like" an entire site, with this "Like" displayed on each page.
 * Update : We updated all functionality for wordpress 4.1.

 = V2.35 - 13.11.2014 =